MehdiOtmani/MehdiOtmani/README.md

 ## 🌟 **Outside of Tech**
 - **Swimming:** Enjoying laps in the pool to stay active and refreshed.
 - **FIFA:** Competing in strategic matches and enjoying the game.

-**I am currently learning JavaScript and Angular** to broaden my development skills.
 Feel free to explore my repositories, and let’s connect to discuss exciting projects or share ideas!